 Build Your Database Skill

-In Lesson 0, you identified exactly when Chapter 8's file-based workflows hit the wall.
+In Lesson 0, you identified exactly when the Computation & Data Extraction chapter's file-based workflows hit the wall.
 Now you will prove -- in under five minutes -- that a database actually solves the core problem: data that survives after your program exits.

 Close the program.
 Open it again.
 Is your data still there?